-With a sturdy spatula, or wooden spoon, fold through the flour and milk.
+With a sturdy spatula, or wooden spoon, fold through the flour.
 The mixture is a little on the sticky side, but that’s ok, it’s still pretty easy to work with.

 Take ¾ of the dough, reserving a ¼ of the mixture for the crumble topping.
 I found it easier to first use a silicone spatula to gently and evenly spread the mixture into the prepared tin.
 Then I used my hands to gently push the mixture into the corners and press it more firmly into the tin, so as to make the mixture more compact.
 This does take a little time and patience.

 Now, spread the cooled fruit filling over the base right to the edges.